September 13, 2023

 Storage

-IN THE FRIDGE: You can refrigerate any leftover cobbler for 2 to 3 days tightly covered.
+IN THE FRIDGE: You can refrigerate any leftover cobbler for two to three days, tightly covered.

 If you love the combination of blueberries and lemon, this lemon blueberry cobbler is for you.
 It’s so easy to make that you can throw it together at the last minute to have a warm, bubbly, and delicious dessert to serve to friends or family.